Steph’s Pond: A Rustic Nudist Park and Naturist Club Campground in Upstate New York

 There are small cabins, campers, and areas available for tents.
 I can’t particularly describe the lodging options since I never stayed overnight, but I have heard there is no electric, so be sure to ask about this before visiting.
 Also flashlights and lamps are always good to have in the car.

 The Grounds, Facilities and Nude Campground Activities at Steph’s Pond Naturist Club in New York

-As far as showers and bathrooms, there is an outdoor shower, as well as an outhouse, not very far from Gary and Judy’s house.
+As far as showers and bathrooms, there is an outdoor shower, as well as an outhouse, not very far from Judy’s house.
 The outdoor shower has an assortment of shampoos, conditioners, soaps, etc, or you can bring your own.
 The outhouse…where do I start?
 I have personally never seen an outhouse with leg room!
 Or style.
 Or comfort.

 Really, this is the most impressive outhouse I’ve ever seen.
 It’s enclosed, but still with the ground as the floor; decorated; slightly curved in shape.
 And the toilet actually flushes, but not like the ones in basically every home.
 There is a pedal under the bowl.
 The whole thing is really something that must be seen to be appreciated.

 Hikers will enjoy the beautiful scenery, peace, and exercise offered up by the trails.
 Just keep track of your direction; I managed to get lost once or twice.
 Is wandering through the woods not your cup of tea?

 Gather your friends and play some volleyball with the net they have set up in the sun!
 For those who might rather play a game that allows them to hold a beer in one hand the whole time, there is also a nearby horseshoe pit.